Primal-dual splitting for structured composite monotone inclusions with or without cocoercivity: Realizations of Algorithm

 From now on, we work in the setting where each $C_j$ is $\frac{1}{\ell_j}$-cocoercive, which allows us to take $Q =0$.
 In the absence of cocoercivity, one may instead choose any $Q\in \mathbb{R}^{n \times p}$ satisfying $Q^\top\bOne =\bOne$ together with conditions \eqref{a:PQR_lower_1b}--\eqref{a:PQR_lower_1c} (if an explicit form is desired).
-While Assumption~\ref{a:PSD}\ref{a:PSD_0} does not depend on $Q$, Assumption~\ref{a:PSD}\ref{a:PSD_1} can be verified more readily under a suitable choice of $Q$.